trtri2/ShopifyImageRepo/README.md

 * PostgreSQL was used as the DB of choice as its a popular open-source relational DB management system at the time and wanted to take the opportunity to get more hands on experience with it.
 * SQLAlchemy was a good solution to use as the object relational mapping and abstract the database specific details away the solution, which lets the project be easily migrated to a different database service such as sqlite.

+* The images are displayed to the web page using the filename image path, which was a cheeky way to have things working without needed a image hosting site or store the image as binary data in the db.
+Ideally we would do it in a real-world application.
+You can add photos to the **static/images** folder which can be then be used to upload to the database repo.

 ## ENVIRONMENT
 - Python 3
 - Flask (WEB API)